 First, those who didn’t wait until full retirement age to file for Social Security will significantly reduce their monthly payment.
 Depending on when a person was born, the full retirement age can vary from 66 to 67.

 The other rule to understand is that some benefits could be subjected to taxes depending upon where you live and your overall retirement income.
 Social Security considers what’s called provisional income to determine tax liability.
-That’s income including all non-Social Security income plus 50% of your Social Security benefits.
+That’s income including all non-Social Security income plus 50 percent of your Social Security benefits.
 Certain income levels will make seniors tax liable.
 Also, some states tax Social Security benefits.

 You Deserve ALL of Your Social Security Benefits